IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-Screen to register sellers:
+- VA081 - Form where managers can register seller from their agency.

-1. Managers must have a form where they can register vendors from their agency.
+  - CR - Car Retails
-2. The new seller must be created by the manager and with a random password.
+- VA082 - Seller can log in with the password and email given by the agency.
-3. All necessary fields must be entered to create the manager.
+  - CR - Car Retails

 **Priority**: High